Quick Answer

 Rule Summary

-Idgham Shafawī: Only with ب (Ba) — merge with Ghunna
+Idgham Shafawī: Only with م (Meem) — merge with ghunnah

-Izhar Shafawī: With و م (Waw, Meem) — clear pronunciation
+Izhar Shafawī: With all other letters — clear pronunciation

 Idgham Shafawī (Lip Merging)

-Idgham Shafawī occurs when Meem Sakinah is followed by Ba (ب).
-This is the only case where Meem Sakinah merges with the following letter, creating a smooth transition between two lip-based sounds.
+Idgham Shafawī occurs when Meem Sakinah is followed by Meem (م).
+This is the only case where Meem Sakinah merges into the next letter.

 Think of Idgham Shafawī like two friends (Meem and Ba) who are so similar that they blend together seamlessly.
 Both are produced with the lips, making the transition natural and beautiful.